stevelab1/Bootstrap-Portfolio/README.md

 This project is based on an assignment to build a portfolio layout using the Bootstrap 4 CSS Framework.
 This would be for a portfolio to market your skills as a frontend developer prior to learning javascript and JS frameworks such as React.

-We will also adapt Bootstrap 4 HTML/CSS to tailor the template.
+I also adapted Bootstrap 4 HTML/CSS to tailor the template.

-## Instructions
+## Items

-4. Using Bootstrap, recreate your portfolio site with the following items:

-   The website should include the following bootstrap components:
+The website includes the following bootstrap components:

-   - A Navigation bar
+- A Navigation bar (modified)

-   - A navigation menu at the top.
-Feel free to use bootstrap's navbar or create your own.
+- A navigation menu at the top

-     - Include links that are applicable to your portfolio.

-       - Links should navigate to the appropriate sections
+  - Links navigate to the appropriate sections of the page

 - A hero section

-     - A jumbotron featuring your picture, your name, and any other information you'd like to include.
+  - A jumbotron that features tagline but could also feature your image, name, and any other information you'd like to include such as news or features

 - A work section

-     - A section displaying your work in grid.
+  - A section displaying your work

-       - If you need to use placeholder image use: https://placehold.co/
+    - A main section for the project yoiu're most proud of or is most recent or relevant to your current goals

-     - Use bootstrap cards for each project.
+  - Bootstrap cards for each project.

     - The description should give a brief overview of the work.
+Add subtitles once you haver work to display that detail the technologies used

-     - Each project will eventually link to your class project work!
+  - Each project should eventually link to a project you are proud of!

-   - A skills section
+- Still to add: a skills section

-     - List out the skills you expect to learn from the bootcamp.
+  - I will add github readme most used languages widget, or just those I know if not accurate
+  - Under frameworks/libraries I will add React etc

 - An about / contact section.

-     - An "About Me" section in the same row.

 - Footer section.

   - All hyperlinks should have a hover effect.

   - All buttons should display a box shadow upon hover.

 ## Screenshot